Members

 Alix McEachern Jones*

-Alix Jones Alix McEachern Jones, a Florida native, received her MFA in Acting from the FSU/Asolo Conservatory and her BA in Theatre from Florida State University.
+Alix Jones Alix, a Florida native, received her MFA in Acting from the FSU/Asolo Conservatory and her BA in Theatre from Florida State University.
 Favorite regional credits include: Richard III (Anne), Sylvia (Sylvia), I Hate Hamlet (Deidre), Star Spangled Girl (Sophie), Jane Eyre (Jane), What the Butler Saw (Geraldine), Pericles (Dionyza/Bawd), A Few Good Men (Joanne), and Pride and Prejudice (Jane).
 She has been happily collaborating with taxdeductible theatre and The Dare Project for the past several years.
 As a voice over artist she has been heard in everything from children's books to plugging Comcast Cable.

 Robert Larkin